-Capital One Funding expects the Master Trust Transferor Interest to be equal to \$3,637,590,028, representing approximately 16.25% of the aggregate adjusted outstanding investor ABS interests of the outstanding notes issued by COMET as of the closing for the Class A(2017-4) notes, measured in accordance with the provisions of the U.S. risk retention rules.
-As permitted under the U.S. risk retention rules, for purposes of determining the size of the Master Trust Transferor Interest on that closing date, we have used the aggregate principal balance of the receivables in the Master Trust Portfolio as of August 31, 2017 and the aggregate adjusted outstanding investor ABS interests of the notes issued by COMET that are expected to be outstanding as of that closing date, including \$1,500,000,000,000 of Class A(2017-4) notes, \$600,000,000 of Class A(2017-5) notes, \$900,000,000 of Class A(2017-6) notes, and related adjustments to the amount of subordinated notes outstanding.
-The amount of the Master Trust Transferor Interest retained on the closing date for the Class A(2017-4) notes will be disclosed by COMET in a current report on Form 8-K within a reasonable time after closing.
-Following the closing of the Class A(2017-4) notes, the amount of the Master Trust Transferor Interest as of each subsequent monthly measurement date will be disclosed by COMET in a distribution report on Form 10-D for the distribution period in which such monthly measurement date occurs.
+Capital One Funding expects the Master Trust Transferor Interest to be equal to \$4,204,567,134, representing approximately 21.25% of the aggregate adjusted outstanding investor ABS interests as of the issuance date for the Class A(2019-2) notes, measured in accordance with the provisions of the U.S. risk retention rules.
+As permitted under the U.S. risk retention rules, for purposes of determining the size of the Master Trust Transferor Interest on that issuance date, we have used the aggregate principal balance of the receivables in the Master Trust Portfolio as of July 31, 2019 and the aggregate adjusted outstanding investor ABS interests that are expected to be outstanding as of that issuance date, including \$1,300,000,000 of Class A(2019-2) notes, \$1,450,000,000 of Class A(2019-3) notes, and related adjustments to the amount of subordinated notes outstanding.
+The amount of the Master Trust Transferor Interest retained on the issuance date for the Class A(2019-2) notes will be disclosed by COMET in a current report on Form 8-K within a reasonable time after closing.
+Following the issuance of the Class A(2019-2) notes, the amount of the Master Trust Transferor Interest as of each subsequent monthly measurement date will be disclosed by COMET in a distribution report on Form 10-D for the distribution period in which such monthly measurement date occurs.